martinkearn/Bot-Guided-Search/README.md

 This flow is for when the user asks something that is not answerable by QNAMaker but the user has provided all mandatory categories in the initial question.

-To try it out ask these questions on the [published version of the bot](https://webchat.botframework.com/embed/GuidedSearchBot?s=LIgAt-fF7DE.RMxLyIXpOx52dMFJJB0MjJGrUXM4y68od_Qh7vIxtpA):
+To try it out, ask this questions on the [published version of the bot](https://webchat.botframework.com/embed/GuidedSearchBot?s=LIgAt-fF7DE.RMxLyIXpOx52dMFJJB0MjJGrUXM4y68od_Qh7vIxtpA):

 * *"I want a Surface Pro 6 with 8gb Memory"*